svoss/masters-thesis/README.md

 Please find the project log [here](log.md)

 This is the repository for my master thesis it consists of:
-- [reports](docs) containing the LaTeX documents produced while writing this thesis
+- [documentation](doc) containing the LaTeX documents produced while writing this thesis
 - [notebooks](notebooks) containing python notebooks produced
 - [code](code) python code used in this thesis
 - [scripts](scripts) bash scripts used to train the scripts on a bash environment